 Saudi Arabia and Israel: It’s complicated

-- Letters to the editor: Breaking the Silence, Hotovely, and getting kids to school
+- Letters to the Editor: Breaking the Silence and Hotovely

 Once upon a time, Saudi nationals like myself were encouraged to believe that Israel posed a serious threat to the viability of the kingdom, and yet today we are led to believe that cooperation with our historic enemy is not only possible, but a necessity if we are to counter an even greater threat to the nation, chiefly that of Iran.

 In recent years, the warnings coming out of Tel Aviv and Riyadh have been remarkably similar.

 Saudi Arabia has always harbored concerns regarding Iran, especially following the 1979 revolution which saw the overthrow of the last Shah and the formation of an Islamic republic headed by Ayatollah Ali Khomeini, who quickly called for the overthrow of capitalism, American influence and social injustice in the Middle East and beyond.
 The Islamic Republic saw itself as a revolutionary beacon and we in Saudi Arabia immediately felt the heat.

 Since 2001, coupled with the tragic mess of the Syrian civil war, Iran’s influence in the region has grown, and grown quickly.
 The toppling of Iraqi President Saddam Hussein in 2003 and the election of a majority Shi’ite government in Baghdad was welcome news in Tehran.
 Having supported the Assad regime in Syria, Iran rather than Saudi Arabia emerged as the major player in the country.